Ellednera/MapSearching/README.md

 These two methods will be called by the two *createBridges* methods.
 The record is needed for the actual searching based on user input.

 #### public ArrayList<List\<Station>> processPartialNetwork(boolean verbose)
 Displays all the connections created by the *creteBridges()* methods.
 This only displays the partial network.
 There might still be some connections that can be combined into a single connection.
-See also *displayFullNetwork()*
+See also *processFullNetwork()*

 If **verbose** is set to true, it will show all the partial networks that will go throught eh linking process.